milestorme/mod-solo-lfg/README.md

 ## Edit module configuration (optional)

-If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is) rename the file SoloLfg.conf.dist to SoloLfg.conf and edit it.
+If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is) copy the file SoloLfg.conf.dist to SoloLfg.conf and edit it (keep both files).

 ## Standard Uninstallation
 ```